Auckland railway station: Subsequent usage of the station building

 In 1999, the station building was partly converted for use as student accommodation for Auckland University and named The Railway Campus.
 It was the largest of the university's residences, and had 426 bedrooms, in a total of 230 apartments.
 The residence was awarded four stars by Qualmark in the Student Accommodation category, which evaluated the facilities as well as the level of pastoral care and support for students, and was accredited by the New Zealand Association of Tertiary Education Accommodation Professionals.

 In 2007, major weather-tightness problems appeared.
 Tenants were required to leave while a multi-million dollar restoration programme was undertaken.
 The effect of the water leaks on the prices of the apartments in the complex was marked – while the high price in the early 1990s was $160,000, apartments sold for a nominal sale price as low as $12,800 (with most going around $20,000) as owners extricated themselves from the problem investment.
 In November 2008, the university announced that it would no longer be using the building for student accommodation, due to weather-tightness issues and associated works.
 Values had by early 2010 recovered to an average sale price of $55,000.

 Since the university vacated, the accommodation has been turned into the Grand Central Apartments.

 Platform 8 restaurant occupies the foyer of the 1930 station.

 Subsequent usage of platform area

 In 2011, the Strand Station was officially reopened as its own separate station, encompassing the former Platform 7 (later Platform 4) and Platform 6 (later Platform 3) as the new platforms 1 & 2 respectively of the Auckland railway station.
 The station's reopening was purposed so it could serve as a potential backup for Britomart during the 2011 Rugby World Cup.
 Although never utilised for this purpose, it has since served as an emergency backup alongside Newmarket railway station.
-The Strand Station became the terminus for the long-distance Northern Explorer service in 2011.
+The Strand Station became the terminus for the long-distance Northern Explorer service in June 2011.

-Since 2013, the remaining platforms have been converted into a stabling facility for the suburban EMU fleet.
+Since 2013, the remaining platforms have been converted into a stabling facility for the suburban AM class fleet.